 As for the rest of the book, I just winged it.
 I’ve used outlines for screenplays, because producers generally require them and because I secured most of my deals from pitching stories to studio development execs.
 My Hollywood writing career began the usual way—by writing spec scripts.
 But after my first movie came out (“Short Time” — 20th Century Fox), I was suddenly a known quantity and was able to pitch (although I was godawful at it.)

 But I don’t use outlines for novels.
 I seldom have a precise ending in mind when I begin, which can be dangerous if you get to page 300 and have no idea where to go.
-But for me, the discovery process is enjoyable and I find that if I follow the character’s voice and motivation, an if I throw a few balls in the air, so to speak, I can usually invent a fairly interesting ending, one with a few twists and surprises.
+But for me, the discovery process is enjoyable and I find that if I follow the character’s voice and motivation, and if I throw a few balls in the air, so to speak, I can usually invent a fairly interesting ending, one with a few twists and surprises.

 Of course, it’s important to love to write, and I do, Finishing that first draft and typing the words, “The End,” can be a real kick.
 But then comes the hard part—rewriting, aguably the most important part of the process.
 By rewriting, I do not mean proofreading.
 I mean editing out or adding whole chapters, changing and refining characters, locating and changing discrepancies, making the language sing and so on.
 I often find myself rewriting 20 or 30 times and even then I am seldom completely satisfied but I know that eventually I will have to stop.

-It’s the next part that I despise the most—handing the manuscript in to my agent waiting for her to read it, doing more rewrites, going nuts as the she sends it around to editors, trying not to bug her with nagging phone calls.
-Yes, you will be joyful if the novel sells, but in my experience that euphoria is short-lived because the next chore is particpating in the marketing (readings, utilizing social networks and so forth), knowing full well, that if this book does not do well, it wil become much more difficult to sell your next one.
+It’s the next part that I despise the most—handing the manuscript in to my agent, waiting for her to read it, doing more rewrites, going nuts as the she sends it around to editors, trying not to bug her with nagging phone calls.
+Yes, you will be joyful if the novel sells, but in my experience that euphoria is short-lived because the next chore is particpating in the marketing (readings, utilizing social networks and so forth), knowing full well, that if this book does not do well, it will become much more difficult to sell your next one.